bevyengine/bevy-website/content/learn/book/graphics/rendering-internals/technical-summary.md

 ### The Render Sub-App
 We are now going to move away from the `wgpu` side of things and look at how rendering intersects with scheduling and the ECS.
-Bevy optionally supports pipelined-rendering, which is a technique where one frame is rendered on one thread while the next frame is simulated on another.
+Bevy optionally supports pipelined-rendering, which is a technique where the current frame is renderd at the same time as the next game update runs.

-Pipelined-rendering is achieved by moving rendering work into a sub-app which (mostly) executes on it's own thread.
+Pipelined-rendering is achieved by moving rendering work into a sub-app which (mostly) executes on its own thread.
 On single-threaded targets (like wasm), pipelined-rendering is disabled and the render sub-app instead runs on the main thread between executions of the main app.